MeSayan/DS_In_C/README.md

 # DS_In_C
-Implementing some common data structures in C (for added challenge :D)
+Implementing common data structures in C (for added challenge :D)